 To achieve a GDP of US$ 5 trillion by FY25, India needs to spend about US$ 1.4 trillion over these years on infrastructure.
 Liberal FDI policies, quick solutions to corporate disputes, a simplified tax structure, ease of doing business, and a boost to public and private expenditure are all part of India's attempt to implement reforms to unlock the country's investment potential, which is expected to improve the business environment.

 In line with this, in May 2022, during the India-Denmark Business Forum, Prime Minister Mr. Narendra Modi applauded India's reforms and investment opportunities and stated that those who don't invest in the country are bound to miss out.
-He stated that India's ongoing economic reforms have created investment opportunities in various sectors like renewable energy, health, ports, shipping, circular economy and water management, and invited Denmark, as well as other foreign countries, to invest in these sectors.
+He stated that India's ongoing economic reforms have created investment opportunities in various sectors like renewable energy, health, ports, shipping, circular economy, and water management, and invited Denmark, as well as other foreign countries, to invest in these sectors.

-Note: Conversion rate used for October 2023 is Rs.
+Note: Conversion rate used for September 2024 is Rs.
 1 = US$ 0.012

 References: Press Information Bureau (PIB), Media Reports, World Bank, Database of Indian Economy (DBIE), Knight and Frank